houseabsolute/precious/README.md

 path_args = "none" or "dot"
 working_dir = "root"
 # ... or ...
-working_dir.sub_roots = [ "whatever" ]
+working_dir.chdir_to = "whatever"
 ```

-You cannot invoke a command once per dir from a root without passing the
+You cannot invoke a command once per directory from a root without passing the
 directory name or a list of file names.
 If you want to run a command once per
 directory with no path arguments or using `.` as the path then you _must_ set
 `working_dir = "dir"`.